 - Representing a partnership seeking restitution for criminal fraud;

-- Representing the heirs of a Jewish banker who sought restitution of a valuable piece of artwork that had been taken from the Jewish banker in a forced sale under Nazi persecution, as a law student clinic intern.
+- Representing the heirs of a Jewish banker who sought restitution of a valuable piece of artwork that had been taken in a forced sale under Nazi persecution as a law student clinic intern.